mitmedialab/rr_interaction/README.md

 The program will attempt to read interaction scripts from the directory listed in the config file.
 For the demo interaction, the interaction scripts are located in the `interaction_scripts/demo/` directory.
+For the RR2 study interaction, the interaction scripts are located in the `interaction_scripts/rr2_study/` directory.

 ### Script format